5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	sudo touch /var/vm/sleepimage
 	sudo chflags uchg /var/vm/sleepimage

-- Switch Command and Option Keys.
-By default, the ALT key is the CMD Key in macOS and the Windows Key is the Option Key.
+### Switching Command and Option Keys

+By default, the [ALT] key is the [CMD] Key in macOS and the [Windows Key] is the [Option Key].
 To switch them around open System Settings > Keyboard.
 On the right there's a button for Special Keys.
 Just switch the Option and Command keys to the opposite and everything's fine.

 ## BIOS SETTINGS